-DCL-Disney Cruise Line announced on Monday, November 23, that it is cancelling all sailings departing through the end of January 2021, as the company is working toward resuming operations.
+DCL-Disney Cruise Line announced on Monday, November 23, that it is canceling all sailings departing through the end of January 2021, as the company is working toward resuming operations.

 Many businesses around Port Canaveral FL are struggling to stay afloat without cruises.
-Cruise companies are still working with the CDC-Centers for Disease Control and Prevention on the Coronavirus (COVID-19) protocols that will allow them to resume sailings.
+Cruise companies are still working with the CDC-Centers for Disease Control and Prevention on the COVID protocols that will allow them to resume sailings.

 The Canaveral Port Authority cannot say with any certainty when the next liner will sail from the port.

-Last week, CCL-Carnival Cruise Line cancelled additional sailings through the first part of 2021.
+Last week, CCL-Carnival Cruise Line canceled additional sailings through the first part of 2021.

 Launch visitors have provided some occasional relief to the area, but those visits don’t make up for the loss of cruise traffic.